Half-Day Camp Programs – AUGUST

-- All campers must meet the minimum age requirement of 6.5 years (grade 1).
+- All campers must meet the minimum age requirement of 5.5 years (entering grade 1).
 There are no exceptions.
 Without physical touch, we don’t feel well equipped to properly care for the emotional and social well-being of 4 and 5yr olds at this time.

 - Children will only be permitted to register for one session each week.
 If a child registers for a morning program and then an afternoon program during the same week, the second registration will be cancelled by Dovercourt and that spot released to a child on the waitlist.
 There will be no exceptions.

 No. To minimize the risk of exposure and ensure proper management should a case be suspected, the ministry of health has strongly urged organizations to keep groups inside of one “bubble”.
 For this reason, we are following the recommendation to keep each group limited to only those 10 people for the required minimum of 5 days.
 For the safety of each child, we are strongly recommending that each participant does not enroll in any other programs during that week.
 Should there be a possible or confirmed case of COVID by someone in your child’s group, this will drastically limit the potential for contact and spread in the community.